Sachs and Violens: Plot and characters

 Juanita "J.J."
 Sachs is a model who does softcore pornography photo shoots for her friend Ernie "Violens" Schultz, a former Vietnam War photojournalist.
 After her friend is viciously murdered in a snuff photo shoot, the two of them track down the people responsible and, in the process, become lovers and uncover an underworld of depravity, ending in a violent showdown in Mardi Gras.

 Sachs and Violens appeared as supporting characters in Peter David's other creator-owned title, Fallen Angel.
 They first appeared in the second volume of the series, which was published by IDW Publishing, in which they arrive in the series' setting of Bete Noire, a mysterious city of Biblical origin inhabited by various characters of dubious character and motives.
 They become allies of the series' titular heroine, Liandra, and continue to appear in the series' third volume, by the same publisher, which debuted in August 2009.

 Collected edition

 In December 2006, the miniseries was collected as Sachs and Violens, a 128-page trade paperback by DC Comics.
+In November 2016, the miniseries was again collected as Sachs and Violens, this time by IDW.